Who Gets Custody Of Children In Florida?

-During divorce, you care about your child(ren) more than anything.
+During divorce, you care about your children more than anything.
 They’re your world.
-Will you get custody?

 While using shared parental responsibility, parents create a parenting plan.
 This plan: